"a quick note to thank you for another excellent trip. Good birds and good fun."...... Mrs E, Scotland, May 2007

 Plain Swifts breed throughout the islands and are fairly common, and we can also hope to see Pallid Swift.

-A large pool in the centre of the island has recently attracted a few immigrant Marbled Ducks, alongside Coot and Moorhen, two species which are themselves scarce on these islands.
-Even Ruddy Shelduck has started to breed, taking advantage of various man made wetlands.
-Our recent tours also yielded surprises, including Ring-necked Duck, Baillon’s Crake, Little Crake, Spoonbill, Collared Pratincole and Palm Dove.
+A reservoir near the west coast has recently attracted a few immigrant Marbled Ducks, alongside Coot and Moorhen, two species which are themselves scarce on these islands.
+Even Ruddy Shelduck has started to breed, taking advantage of such man made wetlands.
+Our recent tours have also yielded surprises, including Ring-necked Duck, Baillon’s Crake, Little Crake, Spoonbill, Collared Pratincole and the increasingly common Palm Dove.